Relevant Laws

 Phone: 814-867-4388

-Email:
+Email: pennstatesls@psu.edu

-State College, PA 16801
+Location: 204 East Calder Way, Suite 200, State College, PA 16801

 Fair Housing

 Fair Housing laws apply to anyone renting property to others.
-Some types of discrimination in housing are prohibited under federal and state laws.
-Who and what is protected differs slightly different between the federal law, the Fair Housing Act, 42 U.S.C. §§ 3601-3631, and state law, the Pennsylvania Human Relations Act, 43 P.S.§ 951 et seq.
-If the housing is in State College Borough, there is also a local ordinance (Borough of State College Ordinances Chapter V, Part E) that provides even more expansive protections than the Federal or State laws.
+Certain types of housing discrimination are prohibited under both federal and state laws.
+The protections afforded differ slightly between federal law, as outlined in the Fair Housing Act, 42 U.S.C. §§ 3601-3631, and state law, as outlined in the Pennsylvania Human Relations Act, 43 P.S. §51 et seq.

 Unlawful acts include, but are not limited to:

-• Refusing to sell or lease housing to you
+- Refusing to sell or lease housing to you

-• Saying that a dwelling is not available when it is
+- Saying that a dwelling is not available when it is

-A common question in State College is whether emotional support animals are permitted in 'no pet' housing, what documentation is needed to demonstrate the need for the emotional support animal and how to request the accommodation.
+A common question in State College is whether emotional support animals are permitted in 'no pet' housing, what documentation is needed to demonstrate the need for the emotional support animal, and how to request the accommodation.
 The Judge David L. Bazelton Center for Mental Health Law has a helpful information sheet on that topic.

 Warranty of Habitability